Expungement In Minnesota

-A previous criminal conviction, or even a charge, can haunt an individual throughout many facets of their day-to-day life.
-Most people often do not even know the true extent to which a prior criminal case can be a detriment to their life until it is happening to them.
-In order to seal previous criminal cases and gain a second chance at a happy, productive life, the people of Minnesota can use the state’s expungement laws, which were updated and expanded in 2015.
-More criminal cases can now be expunged than ever before—sealing the records of the Bureau of Criminal Apprehension, the agency that often holds the records used in background checks by employers and landlords.
+A criminal charge can haunt an individual throughout many facets of their day-to-day life.
+Most people don’t realize the true extent to which a prior criminal case can be a detriment to their life until it is happening to them.
+In order to seal previous criminal cases and gain a second chance, people in Minnesota can use the state’s expungement laws, which were updated and expanded in 2015.
+More criminal cases can now be expunged than ever before — sealing the records of the Minnesota Bureau of Criminal Apprehension, the agency that often holds the records used in background checks by employers and landlords.

-If you have been charged or convicted of a crime in the past, there is no better time than right now to learn if expungement will work for your criminal records.
-Contact Vogel Law Firm and talk to our Minnesota criminal defense attorneys about your options today.
+There is no better time than right now to learn if expungement can help you.
+Contact Vogel Law Firm and talk with our Minnesota criminal defense attorneys about your options today.

 Expungement is a court ordered sealing of criminal records held by several government agencies, and it prohibits the disclosure of even the existence of the records or their opening except under court order and specific circumstances.
-If a criminal record is expunged, then it will not be seen during a criminal background check.
+An expunged criminal record will not be seen during a criminal background check.

 Expungement will help you with background checks conducted by: